 Common Health Problems

 The Coton de Tulear is a generally healthy dog.
 Like all breeds, they may be susceptible to certain health conditions.
-If you're concerned about your Coton's health, talk to your veterinarian about simple ways to improve her health and help her live a long, happy life.
+If you're concerned about your Coton's health, talk to your veterinarian about simple ways to improve their health and help them live a long, happy life.

 Although rare, some health conditions that have been seen in Coton de Tulears include: